JenArmenta/JenArmenta/README.md

 I am a techie coach, writer, leader and certified Scrum Master.

-I have completed the Frontend Developer Training Program through Skillcrush, where I learned HTML, CSS, Git, GitHub, and Responsive design.
+I have completed the Front End Developer Training Program through Skillcrush, where I learned HTML, CSS, Git, GitHub, and Responsive design.
 I also learned the basics of JavaScript and React.

 As a writer and editor, I have over seven years of experience on various projects, including training materials, company handbooks, presentations, articles and web content.
 Three years of that time was spent editing technical audit reports for industrial smelters who were non-native English speakers.